pivotal/docs-tap/learning-center/workshop-content/workshop-config.md

 The list of available modules represents all of the modules available to you.
 You might not use all of them.
 You might want to run variations of your workshop, such as for different programming languages.
 As such, which modules are active and are used for a specific workshop are listed in the separate `workshop/workshop.yaml` file.
 The active modules are listed with the name to be given to that workshop.

 By default the `workshop.yaml` file specifies what modules are used.
 When you want to deliver different variations of the workshop content, you can provide multiple workshop files with different names.
-For example, you could name the workshop files `workshop-java.yaml` and `workshop-python.yaml`.
+For example, you can name the workshop files `workshop-java.yaml` and `workshop-python.yaml`.

 Where you have multiple workshop files and don't have the default `workshop.yaml` file, you can specify the default workshop file by setting the `WORKSHOP_FILE` environment variable in the runtime configuration.